WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Which coins can I select for CoinJoins?
 You can select any coin, as long as the total sum reaches the mininum to register (usually ~0.1 BTC).

-You can't select coins that are spent or banned.
-Read more about this topic [here](/FAQ/FAQ-UseWasabi.md/#wasabi-says-that-im-banned-from-coinjoin-why-do-my-coins-occasionally-get-banned-from-participation).

 :::

 :::details